 When I booked my fights to Bali I was beyond excited.
 I imagined sandy beaches, beautiful rice terraces, tropical drinks, exotic temples, and first class dive sites.
 It didn’t disappoint.
 The beaches were busy, but nice.
 The rice terraces were gorgeous to walk through (when it wasn’t pouring rain).
 The temples were great to explore and the diving was phenomenal.
 But after spending a month in Indonesia, a couple weeks of that in Bali, I was more than happy to leave.
 Because as beautiful as it was, my experience of solo travel in Bali kind of sucked.

-Bali does not have a public transportation system.
-Uber and Grab Car do exist, however at the time I visited (September 2016) they were at odds with the taxi drivers and there was a bit of a battle going on.
-Angry signs on the roads, and horror stories about Uber drivers being pulled over and passengers being forced out and threatened by taxi drivers meant this was not a service to use or rely on.
+Bali does not have a reliable public transportation system.
+Some ride-hailing services do exist, however, at the time I visited they were at odds with the taxi drivers and there was a bit of a battle going on.
+Angry signs on the roads, and horror stories about drivers being pulled over and passengers being forced out and threatened by taxi drivers meant this was not a service to use or rely on.
 Which left taxis, shuttles, and tour guide-type private drivers.

 The most affordable option is the shuttle; however, it is also the most inconvenient as they follow a set route that usually adds hours to travel time.
 Not that it matters as you need a minimum of two people going to the same destination to be able to use the shuttle.
 For travelers going to the main areas like Kuta, Seminyak or Ubud, that isn’t usually a problem.
 But for me who wanted to get to Tulamben for diving, it was a nightmare.
 I even offered to pay the price for two passengers (still cheaper than a taxi or private driver) but was told no.